 - Remind retailers to promote your products and offers.

-- Make sure you have an efficient ordering system in place by using a powerful plugin like Wholesale Order Form.
+- Make sure you have an efficient ordering system in place.

 Do you have any questions about setting up a Black Friday wholesale strategy?
 Let us know in the comments section below!